 Back to solutions

-Play back each sentence, mark miscues manually, watch fluency score and reading rate update automatically, run AI analysis when you want a second pass, and keep teacher feedback in the same report when a read needs closer review.
+Open a student reading report to replay sentences, mark miscues manually, watch WCPM and accuracy update, run AI analysis when you want a second pass, and keep teacher feedback with the assessment record.

 Behind the scenes